Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer lets you syndicate, import, curate, merge and display full text RSS feeds on your WordPress site.
+The RSS Post Importer plugin lets you import, curate, syndicate, merge and display full text feeds (RSS, Atom, etc.) on your WordPress blog.

-RSS Post Importer fetches an RSS feed and publishes the full article content of each feed item as a separate post.
+RSS Post Importer fetches an RSS feed and publishes the entire content of each feed item as a standalone post.

 For more details, go here: